Everest Three Passes Trek

 The trek isn’t just about the mountains, though.
 You will also walk through remote Sherpa villages like Namche Bazaar, Dingboche, and Thame, where you can learn about the local culture and traditions.
 The Sherpa people are known for their kindness and hospitality, and their way of life is fascinating to experience.

 The Everest Three Passes Trek is perfect for anyone who loves adventure, wants to see some of the most beautiful places on Earth, and is ready for a challenge.
-With Himalayan Joy Adventure as your guide, you will have a safe, well-organized, and unforgettable journey.
+With Himalayan Joy Adventure as your guide, you will have a safe, well-organised, and unforgettable journey.

 What is the Everest Three Passes Trek?